Select Portfolio Management, Inc.

 Select Portfolio Management, Inc. can help answer questions you might have, such as:

-2. How can we avoid leaving too much wealth to your kids?
+• How can we avoid leaving too much wealth to our kids?

-3. How can you “do your giving while you’re living so you know where it’s going”?
+• How can we “do our giving while we are living so we know where it’s going”?

-4. How can you give assets away but still maintain equitable control?
+• How can we give assets away but still maintain equitable control?

-5. How can you leave the most meaningful legacy?
+• How can we leave the most meaningful legacy?

-6. How can you motivate your children with incentive trusts?
+• How can we motivate our children with incentive trusts?

-7. How can you transition from a life of financial success to a life of significance?
+• How can we transition from a life of financial success to a life of significance?

-8. How can you unite your planning team around your heartfelt purpose?
+• How can we unite our planning team around our heartfelt purpose?

 Charitable Gifting